Perturbative readout error mitigation for near term quantum computers: Inverting readout error

-where $\Ro$ is a $2^n \times 2^n$ stochastic matrix whose columns sum to one, $\pideal= \text{diag}(\rho)$ is a length-$2^n$ normalized array of probabilities measured in computational basis without measurement noise, and $\pexp$ is the length-$2^n$ array of observed (erroneous) bitstring probabilities.
+Here, $\Ro$ is a $2^n \times 2^n$ matrix with nonnegative entries whose columns sum to one (i.e. a left stochastic matrix), $\pideal= \text{diag}(\rho)$ is a length-$2^n$ normalized array of probabilities measured in computational basis without measurement noise, and $\pexp$ is the length-$2^n$ array of observed (erroneous) bitstring probabilities.
 The response matrix $\Ro$ may be defined elementwise in terms of transition likelihoods,

 where $i,j\in\{0,1\}^n$ are length-$n$ bitstrings, and the notation $i_k$ is understood to refer to the $k$-th bit of $i$.
 If we are provided with an invertible $\Ro$, a basic prescription for correcting readout error is to compute